 - Volunteers may not be left unsupervised with children until suitable checks have been undertaken.
 People supervising volunteers must be themselves in regulated activity, able to provide regular, day to day supervision and reasonable in all circumstances to protect the children. - The school will undertake a written risk assessment on the specific role of each volunteer to decide whether to obtain an enhanced DBS check (with barred list information) for all staff and volunteers new to working in regulated activity in line with DBS guidance. - When undertaking ID checks on documents for the DBS it is reasonable to initially check these documents online through a live video link and to accept scanned images of documents for the purpose of applying for the check.
 The actual documents will then be checked against the scanned images when the employee or volunteer arrives for their first day. - The school will update the Single Central Record of all staff and volunteers working in the school, including those from other settings.
 This will include the risk assessment around the DBS.
-A record will be kept by the Headteacher (Karen Bannister, Angie Snelling and Janice Maunde, during the Easter holidays) of who is working in the school each day.
+A record will be kept by the Headteacher of who is working in the school each day.